Trend20/TDD-with-react/README.md

 1. Install NodeJS  `npm install node`
 2. Install and Configure Jest `npm install jest --save-dev`.
 You can also install Jest globally using: `npm install jest -g`

+After creating a React project, initialize Jest to create the jest.config.js file which highlights some of the  most important configurations using `npx jest --init`